Mostafaelgendyyy/Detect-Crimes-in-US-States-using-unsupervised-learning-algorithm/README.md

 - Number of clusters (k) will be provided from the user as an input.
 - Initial centroid are chosen randomly.
 - i use use Manhattan distance as your distance function.
-- **You should detect outlier data (if exists).**
+- **I detect outlier data (if exists) and Show it.**
--The final output of your program should show k lists of states and show outlier product’s records.
+- The final output of your program should show k lists of states and show outlier product’s records.